tarzahedi/data-science-assessment/README.md

 ## Data

-The input data sources are not part of the project.
-Please make sure that you download and put them as resources folder:
+The **input data** sources are not part of the project.
+Please make sure that you download and put them as resources folder.

+The **output files** will go to the export folder inside resources, as shown in the structure.

 ```text
 repository_root